 As previously noted, BART will strive for no to limited customer parking replacement at stations designated "Urban with Parking" in the Access Typology and utilize the Access model to define appropriate parking replacement levels at all other stations, based on the relative ridership/farebox recovery and revenue returns from TOD and parking.
-The Access Model is described in the adjacent sidebar.
+The Access Model is described on page 33.